mosnfar/raspberrypi4-camera-to-cloud/README.md

 ### Find More

-I hope this help you.
+I hope this can help you.
 You can subscribe to my [yotube channel](https://www.youtube.com/channel/UC3pFrJCbA9GuHs5uEkexgdw) or support [my blog](https://build.mosn.me/?source=github-rp4-to-drive) to find out more stuff which help you.

 RESOURCES: [Using USB Webcam](https://raspberrypi-guide.github.io/electronics/using-usb-webcams), [Use rclone for Google Drive](https://www.baeldung.com/linux/google-drive-guide#2-rclone), [rclone, Google Drive](https://rclone.org/drive/)